 The A-Level in Mathematics consists of three papers:

-- Papers 1 and 2 last for 2 hours each and are marked out of 100.
-They contain topics on pure mathematics.
+- Papers 1 and 2 last for 2 hours each and cover topics on pure mathematics.
+Topics covered include:

 Progression onto Higher Education/Vocational Destinations